Meowuu7/GeneOH-Diffusion/README.md

 **Example**

-> An example of cleaning an input trajectory (sequence 14 of GRAB's test split) with Gaussian noise.
+> Here's an example of cleaning an input trajectory (sequence 14 of GRAB's test split) with Gaussian noise.

-Use the model to clean the noisy trajectory `data/grab/source_data/14.npy`.
-The input sequence and two different samples are shown as below.
+The input noisy trajectory is constructed by adding Gaussian noise onto the trajectory `data/grab/source_data/14.npy`.
+And two different denoised samples are shown as below.

 |        Input        |       Result 1         |         Result 2         |